 It's spoken around the globe well beyond Portugal, and is the official language of places like Brazil, Mozambique, Angola, Guinea-Bissau, Timor-Leste, Equatorial Guinea, Cape Verde, and São Tomé, Principe and even the Chinese autonomous territory of Macau.

-Accessing Pocket-lint Portuguese
+Accessing Pocket-lint Portuguese or Spanish

 You'll always be able to revert back to an English version (if you wish) and the system will remember your choice for next time.